asmalizaa/javaspring/Develop Web Applications using the Spring Framework - Spring MVC.md

      </dependency>
      ```

-2. Add a welcome page.
+2. Add a welcome page in this location src/main/resources/static

    ```html
    <!DOCTYPE html>